Santiago220991/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-> Personal Portfolio
+# Personal Portfolio

+> **This is my portfolio.
+It contains information like:**

+- Projects
+- Skills
+- It also contains a section to contact me.

+This project was made with HTML, CSS, and Javascript.

 ## Built With